Faculty & Staff Awards

-The Outstanding Classified Staff Award recognizes an individual who exemplifies a positive and creative approach to problem solving and innovation that significantly advances departmental goals and/or the university mission through initiative, leadership or scholarly or creative work that contributes to Western's learning community.
-With the support of the President, the two classified staff unions on campus (WFSE and PSE) together select one of their members to receive this award.
+The Outstanding Classified Staff Award recognizes an individual who exemplifies a positive and creative approach to problem solving and innovation that significantly advances departmental goals and/or the university mission through initiative, leadership, or scholarly or creative work, which contributes to Western's learning community.
+With the support of the President, the two classified staff unions on campus (WFSE and PSE) together select members to receive this award.

 The Western Alumni Association has partnered with the Office of the Provost to request nominations from WWU alumni for the Outstanding Faculty Mentor of the Year Award.
 A “call for nominations” is sent to all alumni in the WWU alumni database, inviting them to submit the name of a faculty member who made an impact on their life as a student and describe in detail why that person deserves this distinguished recognition.